 Not only demand can be a decisive factor for classification but also storage space in a warehouse, price, etc.

-Random Sample Cycle Counting
+Random Sample Counting

 Control Group Cycle Counting

-Opportunity-Based Cycle Counting
+Opportunity-Based Counting

-The List of Financially Liable Employees
+The List of Employees Financially Liable for Stock-Taking

 This condition is stipulated in the employment contract.
 Financially liable employees participate in the checks of the values for which they are responsible for safekeeping.

-Inventory Counting in 2024: Step‑by‑Step Guide
+Stock-Taking in 2025: Step‑by‑Step Guide

 Stock-taking in a store and warehouse essentially involves counting and assessing the availability of goods.
 If any problems with the quality or quantity occur, the corresponding inventory counting documents must be made, and then related operations should be conducted such as write-offs and stock adjustments.
 This is usually followed by the decision to recover damages from financially liable employees.
 However, it depends on the inner policy of a company.